top of page

 Awarded to an organization, nonprofit, government agency, or business that, through creative solutions, has led to the development of innovative solutions to food insecurity, resulting in sustainable community impact.

-JERRY MINGO FOOD SECURITY ADVOCATE
+JERRY MINGO FOOD SECURITY

 Awarded to the individual who has been a leader in advocating for those struggling with food insecurity, who has been proactive in addressing food insecurity, and who has been a catalyst for change and sustainability.